bTudose/bTudose.github.io/README.md

 </p>

 Above result shows that **reducing urban mobility by 66% percent, the peek of the epidemics will happen about 10 days earlier (days 10-15) and only 40% of the population will be infected at peak time.**

+## Future work

+Because SARS-CoV-2 is a virus which seems to stronger affect eldery population, in the future the model will be update to beter emphasise this aspect by using [aged structured models](https://en.wikipedia.org/wiki/Compartmental_models_in_epidemiology#The_influence_of_age:_age-structured_models).

+# TL;DR

+### Simulation result for a small network representing Slatina, Romania, shows that social distancing will dramatically diminish the effects of Coronavirus over the population

+### Thank you for reading till the end !